The dual minimum distance of arbitrary dimensional algebraic--geometric codes: First minimal configuration and proof of Theorem ( )

 \section{First minimal configuration and proof of Theorem \ref{geomain}(\ref{G1})}

 Obviously, $m+2$ collinear points of a projective space are coplanar and lie at the intersection of a line $L$ and a plane curve $C$ of degree $m+2$ which does not contain $L$.
-Therefore, applying Proposition \ref{intersec} for $r=1$, one concludes that $m+2$ collinear points are $m$--linked.
-The aim of the following lemma is to prove that they are actually \textit{minimally} $m$--linked.
+Therefore, applying Theorem \ref{intersec} for $a=1$, one concludes that $m+2$ collinear points are minimally $m$--linked.
+The aim of Proposition \ref{mg1} below is to show that there are no smaller minimally $m$--linked configurations.